 3.Check the box Create copy-all connections and click OK.

 4.Press the toolbar button Toggle auto connect of children.
 Alternatively, go to the Connection menu and click Auto Connect matching Children.

 If the structure of the nodes in the source and target files is not the same, the copy-all connection will not be created automatically, and you will need to create it manually.

-For an example of a "Copy-All" connection created manually, take the following steps:
+To create a copy-all connection manually, take the following steps:

-Duplicating input is meaningful only if you want the target to accept data from more than one input, which is not required here (see also Duplicating Input).
-If you choose to replace the "Copy-All" connection, a message box prompts you again to either resolve or delete the "Copy-All" connection.
+Duplicating input only makes sense if you want the target to accept data from more than one input, which is not required here (see Duplicating Input).
+If you choose to replace the copy-all connection, a message box prompts you again to resolve or delete the copy-all connection (see screenshot below).

-Click Resolve copy-all connection if you want to replace the "Copy-All" connection by standard individual target-driven connections to corresponding child items.
-If you prefer to remove the "Copy-All" connection completely, click Delete child connections.
+Click Resolve copy-all connection if you want to replace the copy-all connection with individual target-driven connections to the corresponding child items.
+If you prefer to remove the copy-all connection completely, click Delete child connections.

 •When you create a copy-all connection between a schema and a parameter of a user-defined function, the two components must be based on the same schema.
 It is not necessary that they both have the same root elements, however.